top of page

 A flooded rice field with patches of green rice plants.
 Banana leaves are visible in the foreground on the right.
 The background features distant hills under a partly cloudy sky.

-Lush rice fields of Doi Saket in Chiang Mai, Thailand, stretch toward the horizon, framed by banana leaves and distant hills under a bright, cloud-dotted sky.
+Lush rice fields of Doi Saket in Chiang Mai, Thailand.

 ⪢ Travel Tip